unsupo/ogame/ogamebotapp/README.md

 based off the database from ogame xml data, and the already gathered espionage and combat reports.

+Attacking:

+query database for espionage and combat reports where no defense was present and player is inactive get only latest based on date and coordinates.
+Sort this by resources either gathered last or in the espionage report. make sure espionage report shows defense and fleets if it can.

+if no results come back then query ogame xml players for inactive and points less than or equal to current points.

+if no probes then send 1 small cargo into the closest planet in the above list.

+else send 1 probe. at some point you send more probes to get more info if you don't have defense and ship info.

+get number of small/largo cargos preferably small and send it to the planet if you don't have enough then build more in the queue and send what you have.

 #### STILL TO DO ####
 - Clean up Bot class.
 Way too big <br/>
 - Better way to get settings from SettingManager class.<br/>